kacperbojakowski/test/08-conclusion/index.md

 ## Step-by-step summary

-### Getting into technical writing

-Below you will find a sample retraining plan you can modify to your preference.
-Remember that you don't have to wait until you have ticked all the steps off.
+This is a summary of steps to take on your way to retraining, as presrcibed in the guide.
+Below you will find a sample retraining plan that you can modify to your preference.
+Remember: you don't have to wait till you've ticked off all the steps.
 Look out for job opportunities as you go, and you might be surprised to succeed earlier than planned.
-If you keep polishing your resume for too long, you might fall into the trap of never being ready enough.
+If you keep polishing your resume for too long, you might fall into the trap of never being *ready enough*.
 On the other hand, applying too soon might feel overwhelming.
 Try to find some middle ground.
 Think positive and treat every job interview as a valuable lesson, regardless of how it goes.

 **Prerequisites:**

  * Assess your current [transferable skills](../03-planning-your-training/1-what-you-already-know/).
  * Check [areas to work on](../03-planning-your-training/2-what-you-need-to-learn/).

 #### Training

 1. Read this guide.
-Take your time to explore further on your own.
+Take your time and explore the topics further on your own.
 2. Include reading industry websites in your schedule.
 3. Include reading existing documentation in your schedule.
 4. Teach yourself the basics of at least one tool from each of the categories in [Tools](../05-tools/).